USEPA/elevatr/cran_comments.md

   checking tests ...

   test failure for change in returned elevation - difference of 2.71 millimeters.
   Issue submitted on package repository.
+Fix has been made by package maintainer on GitHub and will be submitted to CRAN upon release of elevatr 0.99.0